ikhondker/anypo/docs/tenant/anypo-tenant-test-script-20240816.md

 # TODO ----------------------
 - TenantSetupComposer -> SetupComposer
-- Info image aws upalod
+- Info image aws upload

 # Rates
-tenant crerate at 4-may-24. next user lgoin in july.
-Is the rate imorted covering tJun-24?
+tenant created at 4-may-24. next user login in july.
+Is the rate imported covering tJun-24?
 UPDATE `setups` SET `last_rate_date` = '2024-05-01 00:00:00' WHERE `setups`.`id` = 1001;

 # User
-ok - Disbale user login stop?
+ok - Disable user login stop?
 - can register
 - he can not login unless activate
-- admin chagne user password
+- admin change user password
-- backoffi change tenat admin passowrd
+- back-office change tenant admin password
-- from email verificatsion can login directly but not from login screen!
+- from email verification can login directly but not from login screen!
-- user can only edit/cahgne password of owne
+- user can only edit/change password of owner
-- admin can edit/cahgne password of all
+- admin can edit/change password of all
-- admin can not disbale own account
+- admin can not disable own account

 # PR
 - delete pr and prl
-- cancle pr: only approved. can not cancel if ocnverred
+- cancel pr: only approved. can not cancel if converted
 - reject
-- change curranc and update line and save
+- change currency and update line and save
-- in kpi: draft amount can not be shows as there might be non base curnet PR -
+- in kpi: draft amount can not be shows as there might be non base current PR -

 # PO
 - delete: only draft,only where is buyer, reset PR
-- cancle: only approved. reverse everyting
+- cancel: only approved. reverse everything
 - reject: reverse booking
-- in kpi: draft amount can not be shows as there might be non base curnet PO
+- in kpi: draft amount can not be shows as there might be non base current PO
 -
 -
 # POL
-- line cancel is not allowd in apprved PO. workarodun cancel the PO then recreate.
+- line cancel is not allowed in approved PO. workaround cancel the PO then recreate.

 # RECEIPT
 - no delete:
-- cancle: only reverse
+- cancel: only reverse

 # INVOCIE
 - delete: only draft